Everything You Need to Know About Catch-Up Contributions in 2025

 Catch-up contribution limits

 Though you’re able to contribute more to a retirement account after age 50, there are still limits on what you’re able to contribute in a given year.
-Here are the 2024 catch-up contribution limits for some common retirement savings accounts:
+Here are the 2025 catch-up contribution limits for some common retirement savings accounts:

-IRA catch-up contribution limit
+IRA catch-up contribution limits

 Take the next step.

-Get startedHSA catch-up contributions
+HSA catch-up contributions

 Once you turn 55, you’ll also be eligible to take advantage of catch-up contributions to a health savings account (HSA) as well, if you contribute to one.
 In the tax year that you turn 55, you can increase your contribution to your HSA by $1,000 per year.

-Contributing to your HSA has a triple tax benefit: You contribute pre-tax dollars, your money can grow tax-free, and you’re able to withdraw money tax-free (as long as it’s used for qualifying healthcare expenses).
+Contributing to your HSA has a triple tax benefit: You contribute pre-tax dollars, your money can grow tax-free and you’re able to withdraw money tax-free (as long as it’s used for qualifying health care expenses).
 This can result in some real savings as you get older and may potentially be spending more on health care.

 How to make catch-up contributions